 — CHINA TARIFFS ECOMMERCE — APR 13, 2026 —

-The $800 Loophole Is Gone and Here Is What That Actually Means for Shopify Merchants Sourcing From China
+The $800 Loophole Is Gone and What It Means for Shopify Stores

 The $800 de minimis exemption that let packages from China enter the US duty-free is gone.
 As of May 2025, every package from China faces a 54% tariff on its declared value or a $100 minimum fee per shipment, whichever is higher.
 By August 2025, the exemption ended for all countries globally.